doublergreer/MouseData_Deseq/project.md

 })
 ```

-## Plotting the mean and standard error for each time point
+## Plotting the mean + standard error of each gene for each time point as a facet plot

 ``` r
 for (gene in names(gene_summary_list)) {